thedumbestdino/Ionic-x-Firebase-Social-Starter-Kit/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is a starter template for [Ionic](http://ionicframework.com/docs/) and google's firebase projects.
+This template allows you to save countless hour recreating a user account system.
+The systems flexibility allows you to reuse the template through multiple projects at a time

+Current features include

 ## How to use this template